Importing Packages

 from_mask_lines.to_csv("from_mask_lines.csv")

-Now if you need to load this .csv into a lines object we can again use read_lines_csv since it takes in both file locations (Path/str objects) and Pandas DataFrames:
+Now if you need to load this .csv into a lines object we can again use read_lines_csv since it takes in both file locations (Path/str objects) and Pandas DataFrames (as long as the CSV matches the DataFrame format described above):

 # Create another new lines object